-validity of the search itself.").
+- Second, while we agree that the warrant was, as in Roccaforte, broad, we conclude that this fact is not dispositive.
+See People v.
+Tucci, 500 P.2d 815, 816 (Colo.
+1972) ("[T]he quantity of items listed in a search warrant or the quantity of items seized during the execution of a warrant does not necessarily have any bearing on the validity of the search itself.").
 Because the crimes occurred over six months and concerned a domestic violence relationship, conduct and communications surrounding the crimes were relevant to identifying Rodriguez-Ortiz as the suspect.
-Moreover, while the warrant allowed a search for text messages, call records, and data, unlike the warrant in Coke, it excluded much of the data contained in a cell phone, such as images, videos, and contact lists.

-- Third, while the warrant itself did not name the two victims, the attached affidavit clearly identified the victims and tied them to the specific crimes.
-Roccaforte, 919 P.2d at 804. - ¶ 32 Fourth, we are not convinced that the warrant authorized a general search of Rodriguez-Ortiz's phone by permitting an unlimited search of the data, as was found in People v.
-Herrera, 2015 CO 60.
-In Herrera, the warrant authorized the search of the entire contents of the defendant's phone.
+Moreover, while the warrant allowed a search for text messages, call records, and data, unlike the warrant in Coke, it excluded much of the data contained in a cell phone, such as images, videos, and contact lists. - Third, while the warrant itself did not name the two victims, the attached affidavit clearly identified the victims and tied them to the specific crimes.
+Roccaforte, 919 P.2d at 804. - ¶ 33 Fourth, we are not convinced that the warrant authorized a general search of Rodriguez-Ortiz's phone by permitting an unlimited search of the data, as was found in People v.
+Herrera,

+2015 CO 60.
+In Herrera, the warrant authorized a search of the entire contents of the defendant's phone.
 Id. at ¶ 4.
 The People reasoned that law enforcement was entitled to search the entire contents of the phone because every text message had the possibility of identifying the defendant as the owner of the phone.
 Id.
 The supreme court rejected this argument and concluded that, so construed, the warrant would amount to a general warrant in violation of the Fourth Amendment's particularity requirement.
 Id.

-In contrast, as described above, the warrant authorized ¶ 33 collection of location data and certain message content surrounding the crimes.
+authorized collection of location data and certain message content surrounding the crimes.
 While the warrant could have been more particular by limiting each category using the language "related to the crimes," the warrant's incorporation of the attached affidavit served the same function.
 Moreover, unlike the search in Herrera, which extracted personal data and text messages, the search of records and cell phone location data did not involve the extraction of files from Rodriguez-Ortiz's phone or a search of its "entire contents."
 Id.
 The officers used the search of outgoing and incoming calls and text messages to establish Rodriguez-Ortiz's communications before, during, and after the crimes.
 Unlike the warrant in Herrera, the warrant here only allowed law enforcement to search such messages within the six-month timeframe of the crimes.
-Therefore, it did not allow for a general rummaging in Rodriguez-Ortiz's phone and personal information but instead targeted a specific set of data that law enforcement used to establish Rodriguez-Ortiz as the suspect.
+Therefore, it did not allow for a general rummaging in Rodriguez-Ortiz's phone and personal information but instead targeted a specific set of data that law enforcement used to establish Rodriguez-Ortiz as a suspect.
 See Roccaforte, 919 P.2d at 803-04 (recognizing a broad search warrant is nonetheless permissible when the requested evidence is justified by the nature of the crime or crimes).
 Therefore, we conclude that the search warrant satisfied the particularity requirement required by the Fourth Amendment.

-Because we find that the affidavit sufficiently alleged probable cause and was sufficiently particular, we do not address the good faith and independent source exceptions.
+Passage and was sufficiently particular, we do not address the good faith and independent source exceptions.
 Additionally, because Rodriguez-Ortiz argues that the search warrants for the apartment and truck were premised on the invalid cell phone warrant, we need not address those issues.